Syracuse

 The first attraction that can be reached from the white stone path is the Ear of Dionysius – a huge fissure in the mountain – where the ruler Dionysius led the slaves.
 In the crack of the mountain there is an incredible echo: you can even hear the steps.

-Nearby there is also the Roman Amphitheater.
-It is one of the largest ellipse-shaped structures (190X119 m).
-The pedestal to the west of the amphitheater is a piece of the sacrificial altar, where every spring hundreds of bulls were sacrificed.
+Nearby, there is also the Roman Amphitheatre.
+It is one of the largest elliptical structures (190 × 119 m).
+The elongated platform to the west of the amphitheatre is the remains of a sacrificial altar, where hundreds of bulls were sacrificed every spring.

 Discover